KSP-KOS/KOS/doc/source/general/telnet.rst

 The following keys have special meaning in the telnet session:

+Control-L
+  **Force refresh** Pressing Control-L forces the kOS telnet server to redraw your whole screen for you from scratch.
+This is useful if you encounter strange line noise, interrupted messages, or for just any occasion where you suspect the screen isn't being drawn correctly.
+Pressing control-L will ensure your display gets fully re-synced with what's in the buffer in memory for the terminal.

 Control-C
   **interrupt process** This is the same meaning as control-C in the normal GUI terminal - it breaks the program execution.
 The reason it gets a special